SACHSTech/processing-cpt-ethan-fung-and-justin-mui/README.md

 ## Gameplay Mechanics & User Interactions
 Within the game, the user will have to interact with the map to access puzzles and move through the game.
 This includes walking to the elevators and interacting with the desk to play certain puzzles.
 Buttons are used to switch between screens and provide the user with guidance.
+The user will also need to use key inputs to solve the puzzles.
 The user can also toggle the difficulty of the puzzles at the start of the game.

 ### Broken Bridge
 The first puzzle is a broken bridge game.
 There are 3 pairs of wooden planks placed next to each other.
 In each pair of wooden planks, one is safe to step on, and the other plunges you to your death, sending you back to the start.